Our Program

 Our Action

+Believet™ provides highly trained service dogs, free of charge, to disabled veterans, helping them to lead more productive, independent lives.
 Trained service dogs can provide an essential source of security, affection, and connection for our veterans.
-Believet™ dogs are custom-trained for mobility and psychiatric tasks.
+Believet’s dogs are specially-trained to perform mobility and psychiatric tasks.
 They can wake a veteran from a nightmare, ease their anxiety in a crowded public place, and provide comfort through companionship and physical contact.
 Our dogs also help keep veterans on a schedule because the dogs need care and attention on a regular basis.
-Believet™ provides highly trained service dogs, free of charge, to disabled veterans, helping them to lead more productive, independent lives.
 A service dog provides a sense of security, greater independence, non-judgmental acceptance, affection, physical assistance, and peace of mind.

 Our Dogs